Should Psychics and Healers Charge For Their Services?

 Now, it’s true that some of that money was spent on Facebook and Pinterest advertising (around $300) that didn’t necessarily have to be spent… however, had I not spent it, some of you might not be here reading this right now.

-The largest chunk–$500–is just what it cost for me to design and maintain the blog itself.
+The largest chunk – $500 – is just what it cost for me to design and maintain the blog itself.
 And I do all of my own graphic design because I build websites for a living.
-If I had paid a professional to design this site, it would have probably cost me $3,000 on the cheap side but if they knew what they were worth they wouldn’t have charged a penny less than $5,000.
+If I had paid a professional to design this site, it would have probably cost me $3,000 on the cheap side but if they knew what they were doing they wouldn’t have charged a penny less than $5,000.

 Yeah, sure… I could have spent no money there and used some crappy template and left my blog looking less credible, but I’ve got standards, you know, and I like pretty things.